Minneapolis Police Department: Organization

-The heads of the Minneapolis Police Department are the Chief of Police and the Assistant Chief.
-The department is organized into three administrative bureaus: Patrol, Investigations, and Professional Standards, each of which are led by a Deputy Chief.
+The heads of the Minneapolis Police Department are the chief of police and the assistant chief.
+The department is organized into three administrative bureaus: Patrol, Investigations, and Professional Standards, each of which are led by a deputy chief.
 The Patrol Bureau divides the city into five precincts each with a precinct commander, given the rank of inspector.
 MPD operates under a decentralized structure giving independence to each precinct and bureau to manage crime and policing.
 Under the city charter, the mayor has "complete power" over the police department.
 The city charter also limits the power which the city council has to cut funding for the Minneapolis Police Department, which must represent a proportion of the city's population at a minimum of .0017 employees per citizen.

-The MPD has 800 police officers.
-Of the 800 police officers 100 are lieutenants, 200 are sergeants, and 500 are officers.
-Forty-five lieutenants oversee specialty units, forty oversee investigative units and only fifteen oversee patrol shifts.
-One hundred sergeants work in investigations.
-Fifty sergeants work in specialty units and fifty work in patrol.
-Three hundred officers work in patrol while 200 are in specialty units.
+The MPD had over 800 police officers.
+Of the 800 police officers 100 were lieutenants, 200 were sergeants, and 500 were officers.
+Forty-five lieutenants oversaw specialty units, forty oversaw investigative units and only fifteen oversaw patrol shifts.
+One hundred sergeants worked in investigations.
+Fifty sergeants worked in specialty units and fifty worked in patrol.
+Three hundred officers worked in patrol while 200 were in specialty units.
+As of 2024 MPD has roughly 570 total police officers.